 Benefit Description You pay

-Organ/tissue transplants (cont.)
+Oral and maxillofacial surgery (cont.)
 High Option Standard Option Prosper

+Dental services associated with medical treatment such as surgery, except for services related to accidental injury of teeth (See Section 5(g)) All charges All charges All charges

+Organ/tissue transplants High Option Standard Option Prosper

+These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
+Refer to Section 3, How you get care , for authorization procedures.
+Solid organ tissue transplants are limited to: Nothing Nothing Nothing

+Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis

+Cornea

+• Heart

+Heart-lung

-Intestinal transplants Nothing Nothing Nothing
+Intestinal transplants

 - Isolated small intestine

 - Small intestine with the liver

 - Small intestine with multiple organs, such as the liver, stomach, and pancreas

 • Kidney

 Kidney-pancreas

 • Liver

 Lung: Single/bilateral/lobar

 • Pancreas

 These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
 Refer to in Section 3 for prior authorization procedures.
 Nothing Nothing Nothing

 Autologous tandem transplants for:

 - AL Amyloidosis

 - Multiple myeloma (de novo and treated)

 - Recurrent germ cell tumors (including testicular cancer)

 Blood or marrow stem cell transplants The Plan extends coverage for the diagnoses as indicated below.
 Nothing Nothing Nothing

 Allogeneic transplants for:

-- Acute lymphocytic or non-lymphocytic (i.e., myelogenous [myeloid]) leukemia

-- Hodgkin's lymphoma (relapsed)

-- Non-Hodgkin's lymphoma (relapsed)

-- Advanced neuroblastoma

-- Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)

-- Hemoglobinopathies (e.g., thalassemias, Sickle cell disease)

-- Infantile malignant osteopetrosis

-- Kostmann's syndrome

-- Leukocyte adhesion deficiencies

-- Marrow Failure and Related Disorders (i.e., Fanconi's, Pure Red Cell Aplasia)

-- Mucolipidosis (e.g., Gaucher's disease, metachromatic leukodystrophy, adrenoleukodystrophy)